EverseDevelopment/Snack.APS.StaticWebsite.MapBackground/README.md

 # Forge Map Background

-<h3 align="left">An <a href="https://forge.autodesk.com/" target="_blank">Autodesk Forge</a> static app to render model's data using chart.js
+<h3 align="left">An <a href="https://forge.autodesk.com/" target="_blank">Autodesk Forge</a> static app get 2d and 3D map background of a building
 <br/>

 ## Getting Started
-This is a plain javascript static app so there is no need to compile.
-Access the app on the index.html
+This is a React.js app, so please use the following steps to run:

+1. NPM install
+2. NPM run start

 Be aware that for security purposes there is a file missing in public>>js>>variables>>Variables.js, that file is supposed to contain a URN, a URL to securely obtain a forge token and an apikey to access the URL.

 ## Demo
-You can see a live demo of this repo <a href="https://forgedashboard.e-verse.com/" target="_blank">Here</a>
+You can see a live demo of this repo <a href="https://forgemapbackground.e-verse.com/#/" target="_blank">Here</a>

 ## Contributors
-This repo is primarily managed by [E-verse](https://www.e-verse.co/) and by [People Like You™](https://github.com/EverseDevelopment/Forge.StaticWebsite.Dashboard/pulse).
+This repo is primarily managed by [E-verse](https://www.e-verse.co/) and by [People Like You™](https://github.com/EverseDevelopment/Forge.StaticWebsite.MapBackground/pulse).

 ## Help improve this repo
-If you're interested in contributing to this repo, just submit a [pull request](https://github.com/EverseDevelopment/Forge.StaticWebsite.Dashboard/pulls) or a [feature request](https://github.com/EverseDevelopment/Forge.StaticWebsite.Dashboard/issues) .
+If you're interested in contributing to this repo, just submit a [pull request](https://github.com/EverseDevelopment/Forge.StaticWebsite.MapBackground/pulls) or a [feature request](https://github.com/EverseDevelopment/Forge.StaticWebsite.MapBackground/issues) .

 ## About us ##